isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/2-away-from-the-bustle.md

 <div>Lim Kheng Chye Collection, courtesy of National Archives of Singapore</div>
 <div>19980005881 - 0030</div>
 </div>

-An iconic landmark, older Singaporeans remember Esplanade as a breezy recreational space and food hawkers such as Satay Club that used to be located there.
+An iconic landmark, older Singaporeans remember the Esplanade as a breezy recreational space that was lined with food hawkers such as Satay Club.

 <hr>